linetonthat/appstore_scraping/README.md

     - Understood how reviews are loaded, and how to reproduce this loading using a spider.
 Reviews are loaded 10 by 10 when scrolling down in the web browser.
 Found a third url to use.
 This url is specific to reviews, and it's the best url to use for review scraping!
     - Looped on the review pages to define the scraping requests.
     - Checked what's the best way to collect data from fields that do not exist for all items (e.g. response from the developer): Used handling exceptions (KeyError).
+    - Review app_review spider to build a loop that stops automatically when there is no more page to scrape (request launched within the parse function and callback of the parse function).
  * Build a "side" spider to scrape reviews for a given product on Amazon French website - [cf. amazon_reviews.py](https://github.com/linetonthat/appstore_scraping/blob/master/appstore/appstore/spiders/amazon_reviews.py)
    - Recursively follow the link to the next page.